Digital Marketing Tips to Build Your Startup

 The first thing on the list of experiments is probably Facebook and its pay-to-play platform, where you pay to get your Facebook posts promoted, which should, in turn, see increased engagement on behalf of the users.

-Next, there is Twitter with an option to have sponsored tweets, which are also supposed to boost engagement.
+You can boost engagement by using Twitter’s sponsored tweets option.
 This might be a good option if you realize that your target audience likes using this microblogging platform.

 LinkedIn has paid features that help you find leads and contacts, such as Sales Navigator, it’s free for a month.